tenyokawamura/PREFLOW/README.md

 	which is taken into account to calculate the variability of X-ray flux illuminating the disk.
 	All the illuminating X-rays are assumed to come from the soft and hard Comptonization.
 	For the reference band of reflection,
-	the sum of fraction of count rate for the soft and hard Comptonization corresponds to 1, which means **F_scprr**<=1.
+	the sum of fraction of the count rate for the soft and hard Comptonization corresponds to 1, which means **F_scprr**<=1.
 - Impulse response of the reflection is simply described with a top-hat function.
 	**tref** is the time at the rising edge, **dtref** is the duration of the hat.